 Running is the go-to form of cardio for many of us, but there are plenty of other alternatives to running to give the heart and lungs a great cardio workout.

-Incorporating different types of cardio into your fitness routine can add the variety your mind needs to prevent boredom and keep workouts feeling motivating and engaging, and the variety your body needs to prevent overuse injuries, muscle imbalances, and fitness plateaus.
+Incorporating different types of cardio into your fitness routine can add the variety your mind needs to prevent boredom and keep workouts motivating and engaging, as well as the variety your body needs to prevent overuse injuries, muscle imbalances, and fitness plateaus.

 What Is Cardio?